jeffdonthemic/jeffdonthemic.github.io/_posts/2015-02-03-84-things-you-should-know-about-the-salesforce-com-spring-15-release-2.markdown

 <ul>
 <li>The Lightning Component framework is in beta but has a number of new components and events.
 See <a href="/2014/10/14/tutorial-build-your-first-lightning-component/">this blog post</a> to get started building components.</li>
 <li>Build powerful queries for Wave using Salesforce Analytics Query Language (SAQL) for ad hoc analysis.</li>
-<li>Exchange Sync which syncs your users’ contacts and events between Exchange-based email systems and Salesforce.</li>
+<li>Exchange Sync which syncs your users contacts and events between Exchange-based email systems and Salesforce.</li>
-<li>Manage Customer Data with Data Pipelines to leverage the power of custom Apache Pig scripts on Hadoop to process large-scale data that’s stored in Salesforce.</li>
+<li>Manage Customer Data with Data Pipelines to leverage the power of custom Apache Pig scripts on Hadoop to process large-scale data thats stored in Salesforce.</li>
 </ul>